Saturday is the last day to vote early in person in Virginia — here are Richmond-area polling sites

 Richmond

-All three sites are open from 8 a.m. to 5 p.m. weekdays and from 9 a.m. to 5 p.m. on Saturday.
+All three sites are open from 9 a.m. to 5 p.m. on Saturday.